KennyOliver/FlavorLang/README.md

 let flour_added = 0;

 while flour_added < 3:
-    scran "Adding flour...";
+    show "Adding flour...";
     let flour_added = flour_added + 1;

-scran "All flour has been added!";
+show "All flour has been added!";
 ```

 ### 6. 📦 Functions with Return <a id="functions-with-return"></a>